Windows network drive

 Under the Folder option, enter the server address:

 Check the Reconnect at logon option.

-Enter the username and password of your account on Yandex (or the application password if you enabled two-factor authentication).Note.
+Enter the username and password of your account on Yandex (or the app password if you enabled two-factor authentication).Note.
 If you insert your password from the clipboard (for example, using the keyboard shortcut Ctrl+V, you might get the error “Access denied”.
-Trying typing in your password.
+Try typing in your password.

 All your Disk files will be directly accessible on the network drive.